 When you do a coffee enema, you will not be using the same coffee you buy in the grocery store to drink in the morning.

-I'll share with you the brand that I use and why I chose it.
+Below, I'll share with you the brand that I use and why I choose it.

 I've used a couple of different brands over the years, but PureLife Organic Enema Coffee is my enema coffee of choice.

-Why do I love PureLife Organic Enema Coffee?
+Why do I trust PureLife Organic Enema Coffee?

 - Certified Organic - Not only is PureLife Enema Coffee 100% USDA Certified Organic, but it's also Certified Organic by Oregon Tilth.
 This means the beans must be grown on an organic farm and the importer and roaster must be certified organic as well.

 - High in cafestol and palmitic acid.
 Both of these are needed to open the liver bile ducts.
 Caffeine is the key to stimulating liver bile flow and opening the bile ducts.
 The higher cafestol ad palmitic acid content supports glutathione's antioxidant activation.